Your company has got a shiny new customer relationship management (CRM) system that is set to revolutionize how you work.

 If you have an old out of date CRM that isn’t working for you it may be time to reinvest.

-Some software such as sales-i, is actually software as a service, meaning you subscribe and pay your fees for the CRM each year and not as an expensive ‘one off’.
+Software such as sales-i, is actually software as a service, meaning you subscribe and pay your fees for the CRM each year and not as an expensive ‘one off’.
 As a result, the software that you’re buying is not ‘static’ but is constantly evolving as the company that you are buying from wants to make sure that you renew your contract.

 This means that new features are constantly offered, and you get the best support, etc.